holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_1.md

 ## Essential Questions

-- What is json and why is it so prevalent?
+- What is JSON and why is it so prevalent?
-- How can json help us write more flexible programs?
+- How can JSON help us write more flexible programs?

 ## Lesson Plan

 ### Setup

-- Solution associated with "Text Analysis" lesson printed out so students can analyze it
+- Solution associated with `Text Analysis Worksheet` printed out so students can analyze it
+    - `text_analysis_partial.py`
+- `groklearning.com` open on "student progress" tab
+    - `Web Developer Tools` open
+    - Student names hidden by making window small
+- `emoji_pics.zip` loaded up in Schoology
+    - `pic_0.json`: `color_flag.json`
+    - `pic_1.json`: `color_mario.json`
+    - `pic_2.json`: `color_turkey.json`
-    - `text_analysis_solution.py`
+    - `pic_3.json`: `color_whale.json`
-    - TODO: Double check it's at the appropriate level of difficulty

 ### Actual Lesson

 - Reflection
-    - Things that were easy/hard about the text analysis
+    - Things that were easy/hard about `Text Analysis Worksheet`?
-    - Role of data in the text analysis
+    - Role of data in the analysis
         - What if you didn't remove the Project Gutenberg header/footer?
         - What if you didn't use different authors?
         - How could we make it more accurate?
 - Code discussion
-    - Hand out _my_ solution for "Text Analysis" worksheet: `text_analysis_solution.py`
     - Discuss
+        - What was easy hard
+        - Overall structure
+        - Importance of helper functions
-    - Show my Jaccardian analysis
+    - Build off my version (`text_analysis_partial.py`) in class
 - Today going to talk about JSON
     - In many ways the communication language of the internet
+    - Way to send data structures between computers
+        - 1/0 -> Numbers (via binary)
+        - Numbers -> Letters (via ASCII)
+        - Letters -> Data structures (via JSON)
-- Show grok:
+- Show Grok:
     - Go to URL: https://groklearning.com/dashboard/99895/students/#/assignments/?group=59221
         - Look in network for `student-data-batched` for student "objects"
         - Look in network for `student-assignment-data-batched/` for student progress "objects"
-    - Put in json formatter
+    - Put `student-assignment-data-batched/` in JSON formatter
+        - No identifiable information
         - What do you notice/wonder?
+        - Serialization and deserialization
+- Theory of JSON:
+    - Why is it so prevalent?
+        - Allows computers to share complex information
+    - Where are the sets?
 - JSON Demo
     ```python
+    import json

     def json_demo() -> None:
         received_json_dict_via_internet = '{"name": "eric", "job": "teacher"}'